eu-ge-ne/enrouter-docs/apps/web/src/app/docs/api/_void/content.md

 ES module exporting default object with:

 - Keys as component names
-- Values as layout components.
+- Values as void components.